MA86/GitHubPages/README.md

 Below I will be posting periodic updates on my progress building this game.
 I will post short video clips and other information about the latest developments.

-I am *not* going to be using any kind of game engine for this project.
 My plan is to use various libraries as needed.
 Up to this point, the languages/libraries that I have used to build this game are the following:
 - JavaScript
 - HTML
 - Canvas
 - Socket.io
 - Express
+- Matter.js

 ## Update #1
 Implemented basic forward and backward movement.
 I will improve this further by adding unique movement mechanics in the future.